coder/docs/setup/configuration.md

 Immediately after logging in to Coder's Web UI, you'll be walked through a configuration dashboard.
-You can specify the authentication method used for logins, provide your license information, and more.
+You can specify the authentication method used for logins, provide your license information, set up a Git OAuth integration so that your users can clone their repositories, and more.

 When you complete this process, you'll be redirected to the main Coder dashboard, where you can create new users, images, and workspaces.